TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/active_record_queries.md

 <div class="lesson-content__panel" markdown="1">

 ### Querying Basics
-1. Read the first 5 sections of the [Rails Guide on Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) for a more basic overview of query functions.
+1. Read the first 5 chapters of the [Rails Guide on Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) for a more basic overview of query functions.
 Don't worry too much about batching and `#find_each`.
-2. Read section 20 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a brief look at using `exists?` `any?` and `many?`.
+2. Read chapter 20 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a brief look at using `exists?` `any?` and `many?`.
-2. Read sections 6, 7, and 21 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for an understanding of aggregate functions and the calculations you can run on them.
+2. Read chapters 6, 7, and 21 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for an understanding of aggregate functions and the calculations you can run on them.
-3. Skim sections 8-11 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html).
+3. Skim chapters 8-11 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html).
-4. Read section 12 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) to see how Rails lets you play with joining tables together.
+4. Read chapter 12 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) to see how Rails lets you play with joining tables together.
-5. Read section 18 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a quick look at the helpful `find_or_create_by` methods.
+5. Read chapter 18 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a quick look at the helpful `find_or_create_by` methods.

 ### Advanced Querying
 1. Read chapter 14 in the [Rails Guide on Querying](http://guides.rubyonrails.org/active_record_querying.html) for a look at Scopes.
 Again, you don't necessarily need to memorize all the details of scopes, but understand the concept and when it might be useful.
-2. Read Chapter 19 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html#finding-by-sql) for a look at using SQL directly.
+2. Read chapter 19 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html#finding-by-sql) for a look at using SQL directly.
 </div>

 ### Conclusion